Rihanna's new makeup line throws all kinds of shade

 The thought is paying off.

-As of Wednesday, six of the 10 deep foundations are sold out, illustrating the demand for makeup that caters to women of color.
+As of Wednesday, six of the 10 deep foundations are sold out on Sephora's website, illustrating the demand for makeup that caters to women of color.

-"Fenty Beauty was created for everyone: for women of all shades, personalities, attitudes, cultures, and races," Rihanna wrote on Sephora's website, which sells the line exclusively.
+"Fenty Beauty was created for everyone: for women of all shades, personalities, attitudes, cultures, and races," Rihanna wrote on her makeup line's website.
 "I wanted everyone to feel included."

 Fenty Beauty is eponymous of the singer's full name, Robyn Fenty.

-Some are touting Rihanna's makeup line as a game-changer.
+Some are touting Rihanna's makeup line, sold exclusively at Sephora, as a game-changer.

 "Shoutout to @rihanna for finally showing the makeup industry what inclusive means," one fan wrote on Twitter.